Body positivity – say no to self-hate with 5 ways to love your body

 “I hate my thighs.”
 “My arms are so big.”
 “I’m just fat.”
 Have you ever heard girls or women say this about their own bodies?
 Have you ever said it to yourself?
-That’s the kind of plus-size abuse we’re talking about – the kind where the cruellest detractor is you.
+There’s no doubt adult bullying exists and must be stopped, but there’s also a kind of body bullying where the cruellest detractor is you.

-Chances are, if you had to endure the tough times brought on by the social pressures of middle school and high school, you have.
+Chances are, if you had to endure the tough times brought on by the social pressures of middle school and high school, you have told yourself negative statements like this.
 The funny thing is, if someone else had said these same words to your face, would you stand for it?
 Or would you punch their lights out, no questions asked?

 Girls and young women, especially those coping with their changing bodies, raging hormones, and boy drama, endure a self abuse so terrible, it has been known to kill.
 It needs to end and here are a few ways you can help yourself.